 So instead of the black walls, maybe get some fabric (you can buy those light weight gauze type curtains pretty cheap) and if they don't come in your color, try dyeing) and then getting a footlocker for the foot of your bed (you can add a pillow or pillows to it to make a bench) and use lots of other pillows to accent the colors.
 Then no one will notice the light color walls, she might even let you have all 4 walls if you use fabric.
 (Curtain rods make great hangers along the walls too.)

 One black wall and 3 cream walls would look good with lots of silver and/or gold accessories on them.
 You can get gold and silver paint to customize picture and mirror frames.
-You could then have just a few red accents, a vase ? a cushion ? a mobile hanging from the ceiling ?

 Instead of painting the walls hang a black sheet, this way you can add anything to it without damaging the walls.
 Try pleating it before you hang it, this will make the room cozy.
 Add silver to your black, this will lighten things up a little.
 If you are allowed to paint things like a lamp, or a desk chair, paint them silver and add red or blue designs on them.
 Cover your dresser with a black sheet, paint anything on it you like.